Debb07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execute permission to owner and group owner
+Adds execution permission to all users